Brewers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Diego Padres and Juan Soto will take the field against the Milwaukee Brewers and Brian Anderson at PETCO Park on Friday, with the first pitch at 9:40 PM ET.
+The San Diego Padres versus Milwaukee Brewers game on Saturday at 4:05 PM ET will feature a pair of hot hitters in Xander Bogaerts and Willy Adames.

-Oddsmakers list the Padres as -165 moneyline favorites, while giving the underdog Brewers +135 moneyline odds to win.
-The matchup's total has been set at 8.5 runs.
+Oddsmakers list the Padres as -130 favorites on the moneyline, while giving the underdog Brewers +105 moneyline odds.
+The total for the matchup is listed at 8 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.